pods-framework/pods/readme.txt

 == Contributors ==

 Pods really wouldn't be where it is without all of the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

-== Translations ==

-Many thanks go out to the fine folks who have helped us translate Pods into many other languages.

-Join us in further translating the Pods interface at: [https://translate.wordpress.org/projects/wp-plugins/pods](https://translate.wordpress.org/projects/wp-plugins/pods)

-We are also available through our [Live Slack Chat](https://pods.io/chat/) to help our translators get started and to support them on the process.

 == Changelog ==